Senku-qq/Parser/README.md

 - [BeautifulSoup4](https://beautiful-soup-4.readthedocs.io/en/latest/)

 #### All requirements are in ./requirements.txt
-you can simply download they with command:
+you can simply download they with:

     pip install -r requirements.txt